jvfon/Blog/articles/tech/webdev-demystified/1/css-fundamentals.md

 Eliminating the origin and importnace and specificity is like putting training wheels.
 Focus on one thing first and then add the rest once you have a solid understanding of the basics.

+### Levels of specificity

+1 - ID's. -- highest level
+2 - Classes, attributes and pseudo-classes.
+3 - Elements and pseudo-elements. -- lowest level